 If you’re looking for a picture-perfect centerpiece, you’ll want to finish your ham with an easy ham glaze.
 It not only flavors the ham with brown sugar, savory mustard and tangy vinegar, but the sugars also caramelize, giving your ham a lightly crispy edge and an appealing finish.

-Once you know how easy it is to make a glaze with ingredients you have on hand, you’ll never buy an expensive glazed ham again!
+Once you know how easy it is to make a brown sugar glaze with ingredients you have on hand, you’ll never buy an expensive glazed ham again!

 The glaze goes on for the final 15 to 30 minutes of cook time, so you definitely don’t want to glaze the ham in advance.
-It’s best to wait until the ham is heated to an internal temperature of 130° F before hitting it with the glaze.
-That way, the sugars will caramelize beautifully instead of burning.
+It’s best to wait until the ham is heated to an internal temperature of 130°F before hitting it with this easy ham glaze.
+That way, the sugars will caramelize instead of burn.